 Yes, most stainless steel and aluminum baffle filters are dishwasher safe.
 For best results, place them upright in the bottom rack and use a hot water cycle with standard detergent, avoiding the heated dry option to prevent potential discoloration.

-What kind of detergent should I use to clean baffle filters?
+What kind of detergent is best for cleaning range hood baffle filters?

 For both hand-washing and dishwasher methods, a good quality degreasing dish soap is ideal.
-For stubborn grease, adding baking soda to hot water can significantly boost cleaning power without using harsh chemicals.
+For stubborn grease, adding about half a cup of baking soda to hot water can significantly boost cleaning power without using harsh chemicals.

-How do I know if my baffle filter is clogged?
+How can I tell if my range hood baffle filter is clogged?

 Signs of a clogged baffle filter include reduced suction power, increased noise from the range hood motor, lingering cooking odors and smoke in the kitchen, or visible grease buildup that prevents light from passing through the filter.

-Is it okay to use abrasive brushes or harsh chemicals on baffle filters?
+Is it safe to use abrasive cleaners on baffle filters?

 No, it is strongly advised to avoid abrasive brushes, steel wool, or harsh chemicals like bleach.
 These can scratch, corrode, or damage the filter's surface, compromising its integrity and effectiveness.
 Stick to soft brushes or sponges and mild degreasing solutions.